-Eleanor is married and has two young adult children, and a 16 year old daughter Samantha, who is active in YRUU.
+Eleanor is married and has two young adult children, and a teen daughter who is active in YRUU.
 She enjoys camping, hiking, reading, theater and dance and her two corgis and two cats.

 Office Hours – Tuesday – Friday 9 – 3, Sunday 8-1